No Purchase Necessary Laws

 2. You must not improve a participant’s odds of winning if they make a purchase.

-This means that you can offer paid and unpaid entry options—but paid entries cannot be the only path to participate.
+This means you can offer both paid and unpaid entry options, but paid entries cannot be the only path to participate.

-In countries like the United States, No Purchase Necessary Laws are built around the concept of "Consideration".
-This refers to the value that a participant gives in exchange for the opportunity to win.
+In countries such as the United States, No Purchase Necessary Laws are built around the concept of “consideration”.
+This refers to the value a participant gives in exchange for the opportunity to win.

-There are two types of consideration that could put your campaign at legal risk:
+There are two types of consideration that may put your campaign at legal risk:

-• Monetary consideration – Any requirement that involves spending money, such as buying a product or paying a fee to enter.
+• Monetary consideration – Any requirement involving spending money, such as buying a product or paying an entry fee.

-• Non-monetary consideration – Tasks that require significant time or effort, such as completing a lengthy form, visiting multiple stores, or watching long videos.
-These can fall into a legal grey area depending on the jurisdiction.
+• Non-monetary consideration – Tasks requiring significant time or effort, such as lengthy forms, multiple store visits, or long videos.
+These can fall into a legal grey area depending on jurisdiction.

-• In the U.S., a product purchase is considered monetary consideration and will trigger the need for a free alternative entry method.
+• In the U.S., a product purchase is considered monetary consideration and triggers the need for a free entry option.

-• In countries like the U.K. or New Zealand, simply purchasing a product at regular price may not count as consideration—unless there is a hidden markup or additional cost tied to entry.
+• In countries such as the U.K. or New Zealand, purchasing a product at normal retail price may not count as consideration unless there is a hidden markup or added cost.

 Tip

-To see the No Purchase Necessary Laws in your country, check out our summary table.
-For detailed legal advice in your region, always consult local legislation or a qualified legal expert.
+To see the No Purchase Necessary laws in your country, check out our summary table.
+For detailed legal advice, always consult local legislation or a qualified legal expert.

-In countries with No Purchase Necessary laws, you can run a giveaway that includes purchase-based entries — but only if you also provide a completely free way to enter.
+In countries with No Purchase Necessary laws, you can include purchase-based entries only if you also provide a completely free way to enter.

-This is known as an Alternate Method of Entry (AMOE), and it ensures your campaign stays compliant by allowing everyone an equal chance to participate, whether or not they make a purchase.
+This is known as an Alternate Method of Entry (AMOE) and ensures everyone has an equal chance to participate, regardless of purchase.

 • You can offer entries for purchases, but you must also include a free entry option.